-As described under "Business - Partnership Program," certain members of Company management and other Company employees are equity owners of FF Global, which beneficially owns approximately 27.7% of the voting power of FFIE's fully diluted Common Stock as of October 20, 2022.
+As described under "Partnership Program," certain members of Company management and other Company employees are equity owners of FF Global, which beneficially owns approximately 30.0% of the voting power of FFIE's fully diluted common stock as of September 14, 2022.
 The table below sets forth the FF Global equity interests for each of the named executive officers as of December 31, 2021.
-For additional information regarding the Partnership Program, see "Business - Partnership Program" and "Risk Factors - Risks Related to FF's Business and Industry - Yueting Jia and FF Global, over which Mr. Jia exercises influence, have the ability to significantly influence the Company's management, business and operations, and may use this ability in ways that are not aligned with the Company's business or financial objectives or strategies or that are otherwise inconsistent with the Company's interests.
-Such significant influence may increase if and to the extent the current members of the Board and management are removed and replaced with individuals who are aligned with Mr. Jia and/or FF Global."
+For additional information regarding the Partnership Program, see "Business-Partnership Program" and "Risk Factors-Risks Related to FF's Business and Industry-YT Jia and FF Global, over which Mr. Jia exercises influence, have the ability to influence the Company's management, business and operations, and may use this ability in ways that are not aligned with the Company's business or financial objectives or strategies or that are otherwise inconsistent with the Company's interests.
+Such influence may increase if and to the extent the current members of the Board and management are removed and replaced with individuals who are aligned with Mr. Jia and/or FF Global."